ibbles/LearningUnreal/Creating a Landscape.md

 ![](Images/New_Landscape_Settings.png)

+If you have a height map file then select Import From File.

 The [[Landscape Material|Material]] is what decide what the Landscape will look like, its colors and such.
 This can be changed later.